valory-xyz/open-autonomy/docs/get_started.md

 Note that the agent also includes the `hello_world_abci` skill, which is the one that we need to code for this example.
 Except that, there is no more to code to write for the agent.
 The {{open_aea}} library will be in charge of reading this configuration file and execute its skills accordingly.

-Note that although it is possible to develop your own protocols and connections, the {{valory_stack}} provides a number of typical ones which can be reused.
+Note that although it is possible to develop your own protocols and connections, the {{open_aea}} framework provides a number of typical ones which can be reused.
 Therefore, it is usual that the developer focuses most of its programming efforts in coding the particular skill/s for the agent.

 ### Coding the Skill